utshomax/postman-docs/src/pages/docs/sending-requests/websocket/document-websocket-requests.md

     url: "https://blog.postman.com/postman-now-supports-socket-io/"
 ---

 Postman automatically generates documentation for each of your requests.
-The documentation includes the request's URL, parameters, settings, and any saved messages.
-You can also add a description to help users understand and use the request.
+The documentation includes the request’s URL, parameters, settings, and any saved messages.
+You can also add a description to help users understand how to use the request.

 To view and edit documentation for a WebSocket request, do the following: